Skip to main content

 External examiner at the University of Central Lancashire (UCLan), United Kingdom.
 2021 - 2025

-External examiner for interpreting and intercultural communications, School of Medicine, University of Limerick Since April 2023
+External examiner for "Interpreting and Intercultural Communications"; and "Intercultural Awareness in Diverse Health and Social Care Settings" courses, School of Medicine, University of Limerick Since April 2023

 Chair of the editorial board of the Languages in the Globalised World.
 This is a biennial conference that was created in 2011 April 2011 - Present